-From custom floor-to-ceiling designs to prefabricated limestone hearths, find a stone fireplace to fit your exact style and space.
+From custom floor-to-ceiling designs to prefabricated limestone hearths, find a stone fireplace to fit your specific style and space.

 Stone fireplaces can enhance any home's style.
 If you appreciate the old-world character of cobblestone, there's no need to keep it outside and underfoot.
-Using the stones to frame your fireplace draws the eye to the texture when matched against sophisticated, traditional decor.
+Using the stones to frame your fireplace draws the eye to the texture when matched against soft, beachy decor.

 With its charming blend of form and function, this fireplace complements the home's cozy country ambience.
-Converting the standard style into a two-sided fireplace during the remodel spreads the warmth and opens up the space.
+A wooden mantel and natural decor add to the rustic charm.

 If you long for the look of an arched fireplace but fret over the cost, it's easy to work around it.
-Simply arch stonework around your existing square firebox and cover any revealing metal under the curve with matching stone.
+Simply arch stonework around your existing square firebox, and cover any exposed metal under the curve with matching stone.

 Give your new fireplace a kick of green and some historical character by using salvaged materials.
-Reclaimed wood makes for a perfect mantel atop aged stone, and an antique hearth railing crowns the look.
+Reclaimed wood makes for a perfect mantel atop aged stone, and an antique bench adds character.

-A fireplace stretching to the ceiling is eye-catching, but stone contrasting with walls adds drama, especially against rich wood paneling.
-Create unity between the two materials by incorporating them into one another.
-Staining or painting the mantle a color to blend with the walls is an easy option.
+A fireplace stretching to the ceiling is eye-catching, but stone contrasting with wood adds drama, especially against white paneling.
+Create unity between the two materials by incorporating them into other aspects of the room.

 This stone hearth evokes the snug comfort and relaxed ways of a vacation hideaway.
 The rough-cut fireplace surfaces complement the lodge-style home.

-Made from stacked limestone, this fireplace serves as a focal point for the room.
+Made from cobblestone, this fireplace serves as a focal point for the eclectic room.
 The hefty mantel is a good counterpoint to the heavy stone surround and provides ample display space for an array of items.

-Cultured river rock runs top to bottom, accenting the height of the vaulted ceiling.
-If you plan to extend the stone fireplace facade clear to the ceiling, as shown, consider using cultured stone; this man-made material is much lighter in weight and easier to install than natural stone.
+Cultured rock runs top to bottom, accenting the height of the vaulted ceiling.
+If you plan to extend the stone fireplace facade clear to the ceiling, as shown, consider using cultured stone; this manufactured material is much lighter in weight and easier to install than natural stone.

-Concrete stones and glass windowpanes combine to create a stunning backdrop for this contemporary wood-burning fireplace.
-The exposed steel chimney pipe adds an industrial look.
+Gray stones and glass windowpanes combine to create a stunning backdrop for this contemporary wood-burning fireplace.
+Fresh greenery brings a touch of the outdoors in.

-This great-room fireplace surround is made of limestone also found on the front of the home.
-The generous scale of the entire hearth complements the size of the room.
+This great-room fireplace surround pairs perfectly with an exposed ceiling.
+The generous scale of the hearth complements the size of the room.

-Rough-hewn limestone covers the fireplace surround, overmantel, and hearth in this casual gathering area.
-A thick, solid wood mantel punctuates the rustic facade without detracting from it.
+Rough-hewn stone covers the fireplace surround, overmantel, and hearth in this casual gathering area.
+A thick, solid mantel punctuates the rustic facade without detracting from it.

 This simple fireplace perfectly complements the architecture of this great-room.
 A single oil painting adorns the mantelshelf, and extending the neutral-color shelf from wall to wall marks the width.

-The blonde firebrick that lines this firebox is lighter, smoother, and neater than brick used to face a fireplace or chimney.
+The light firebrick that lines this firebox is lighter, smoother, and neater than the brick used to face a fireplace or chimney.
 Modern building codes demand firebrick for one simple reason: It withstands heat.

-A thick layer of soapstone wraps this Scandinavian-style hearth.
+A thick layer of soapstone makes up this small hearth.
 The stone soaks up the fire's heat and then slowly releases it, warming a room many hours after the flames have died.
-Rough and rustic here, soapstone can also be smoothed for a softer, sleeker look.
+Soft and sleek here, soapstone can also be used for a rougher, rugged look.

-This gas fireplace with custom millwork gives the look of natural-stone masonry.
+This fireplace with custom millwork gives the look of natural-stone masonry.
 A golden mirror adds charm.